IB38224/Meditechy-COVID_19-Group3/README.md

 # Meditechy-COVID_19-Group3
-This is our first group project as part of Meditechy python(AI) course.
+This is our first group project as part of the Meditechy Python (AI) course.
+Members of the group are:

-Group Three Members:
 Etieneobong Oko,
 Ezenwalie Somto,
 Fisha Mehabaw,